jksyeap/restaurant-project/src/Catering.md

 * And any other gathering of two or more people

 Our prices are negotiated on a case by case basis.
-Prices mostly depend on how many peopleare expected to be attending.
+Prices mostly depend on how many people are expected to be attending.
 Please give us at least one week advance notice.

 We also offer a vegetarian option if so desired.